iilla/iilla-portfolio/README.md

 ## Installation

-Feel free to check the code and use it for personal purposes.
+Feel free to check the code and use it for personal purposes... after you apply the necessary changes, of course.
+Just delete any reference that can relate it to myself and it will be allright.
+You only need to upload these files to your domain, and it will work normally.
+I've not changed links, nor images, that's up to you!

 ## 🔗 Links